-To get the best from your Gold Mop Threadleaf False Cypress plant it in full sun.
+To get the best from your Gold Mop Threadleaf False Cypress, plant it in full sun.
 It will grow perfectly well in partial shade, but the color will not be as intense – more greenish but still attractive.
-One of the features of this particular plant is that it keeps its strong gold color throughout the summer months, while other forms of this tree turn more greenish as the growth matures.
+One of the features of this particular plant is that it keeps its strong gold color throughout the summer months, while other forms of the Gold Cypress turn more greenish as the growth matures.
 It will grow well in almost all types of soil, although a fertile and moist one will suit it best.
 Do not plant in wet soil, especially if it is also in partial shade, as this can encourage root decay.

 Once established, plants will shrug-off normal summer dryness with no problem, and need no special attention even at the peak of summer.
 This is a plant that will grow best in colder areas.
 It is hardy to minus 40 and finds the hot parts of the country a little too hot.
 This is fine, because northern gardeners are exactly the people who have more limited choices.
 No matter how cold it gets, the Gold Mop Threadleaf False Cypress can handle it without difficulty and will thrive in the cooler, damper springs and summers too.
 If you are in a colder area, some shelter from winter sun will avoid the risk of the foliage browning.
 If it does go brown in a severe winter, this is not a problem, as the new spring growth will quickly emerge and restore the fresh, golden color.